 - An application’s AJAX response time deviates a certain amount from its expected baseline behavior.

-Besides a mandatory critical threshold level, you can also set thresholds for a less serious warning level, which does not generate an incident or send a notification.
+Besides a mandatory critical threshold level, you can also set thresholds for a less serious warning level, which doesn't generate an incident or send a notification.

 View and set thresholds

-Thresholds are set during the process of creating an alert condition:
+Thresholds are set during the process of creating a condition:

 |View and update thresholds for existing conditions||To view a condition’s thresholds: find that condition in the UI.
 To update thresholds, select a condition’s thresholds and make changes.|